jalantechnologies/handbook/common/compensation_benefits.md

 ### Learning & Development
 We provide access to paid courses, certifications, and tools that help you grow in your role.
 If there's something specific you'd like to pursue, discuss it with your manager — we're happy to support learning that adds value to your work.

-### AI Tooling
-We provide AI tools appropriate to your role.
-Full-time employees (FTEs) are given access to tools suited to their work, such as Claude Max.
-Associates are not provided separate subscriptions for AI tools and are expected to use their student co-pilot subscriptions for AI coding tools such as GitHub Copilot, Claude, and ChatGPT as part of their work.